 Most Common Resale Warning Signs

 The FTC also published an extremely helpful infographic breaking down the steps behind a common type of timeshare resale scam.
 Let’s look at the stages to this popular scam, as well as the cautionary steps you should take as a matter of due diligence.
-The 5 Stages of resale scam starts when…
+The 5 stages of a timeshare resale scam starts when…

 1.)
 A Timeshare Resale Company Solicits You To Offer Help

-You want to “get rid of” your timeshare, and this random resale organization wants to help!
+You want to “get rid of” your timeshare, and this random resale organization calls you and wants to help!
 Sounds like a perfect fit right?
-Probably not.
+No, it’s probably a timeshare scam.

 Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer’s waiting and already lined up to purchase.
 Before you go any further with the timeshare resale company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.

 Next, the resale scammer will ask for fees upfront, usually fees that must be paid via credit card or wire transfer.
 Most commonly, these fees are requested to cover line items like closing costs, registration fees, taxes, or timeshare maintenance.
-Often, scammers will request this transfer before any contract or paperwork is ever signed.
+Often, a resale scam artist will request this transfer before any contract or paperwork is ever even signed.
+This is a big red flag.

 Even if the timeshare resale company offers a money-back guarantee, don’t send them money sight unseen.
 Don’t agree to anything online or over the phone until you have the chance to investigate the reseller and request all information in writing.
 Before doing any business, make sure you have a contract explicitly detailing the services the timeshare reseller will perform as well as the fees, commissions, and other costs you have to pay and when.
 It is also advisable to have an attorney review the resale proposal and guarantees.